This post is part of a series on travel close to home. You can find more posts from this series on my page Getaways Near Me (or You)

 Is Your Thing to Do in Phoenix Eating & Drinking?

 There are so many beautiful places to eat and drink in the Valley; it won’t be hard to get great grub.
-To get you started, here 10 restaurants that I think reflect some of the best food the Phoenix area has to offer.
+To get you started, here are 10 restaurants that I think reflect some of the best food the Phoenix area has to offer.

 Fine Dining Around the Valley